Battle of the Ancre: 13–15 November

-The 51st Division was supposed to have attacked at 6:20 a.m. when the 37th Division brigade, attached to the 63rd Division advanced but the orders were late and only strong patrols could be organised in time, which were forced back by the Germans.
+The 51st (Highland) Division was supposed to have attacked at 6:20 a.m. when the 37th Division brigade, attached to the 63rd (Royal Naval) Division advanced but the orders were late and only strong patrols could be organised in time, which were forced back by the Germans.
 At 8:30 a.m.
 Munich Trench was occupied but British artillery began to bombard it at 11:00 a.m. forcing the infantry out into shell-holes.
 A company tried to bomb down Leave Avenue with no effect and during the night the digging of New Munich Trench began, in ignorance of the German evacuation of Munich Trench.
 The 2nd Division attacked Munich Trench at 6:20 a.m. by advancing an hour before zero but had many casualties from an inaccurate British barrage.
-Many troops got lost in the mist and some strayed into Leave Avenue in the 51st Division area, thinking that it was Munich Trench, where they were pinned down.
+Many troops got lost in the mist and some strayed into Leave Avenue in the 51st (Highland) Division area, thinking that it was Munich Trench, where they were pinned down.

 Troops which did reach Munich Trench were severely depleted and confusion reigned when some German troops wanted to surrender and others refused.
 On the left flank, Lager Alley was crossed unrecognised, because of the bombardment and the troops extended the British hold on Serre Trench.
 Troops withdrew from Munich Trench later in the morning to Wagon Road where they were joined by part of a reserve battalion.
 On the left flank of the attack, a battalion took over the defensive flank south of the Quadrilateral–Lager Alley, which was linked to the British trench by Cat Street tunnel.
 Believing that Munich Trench had been captured, two battalions were ordered to attack Frankfort Trench at 2:45 p.m. and were surprised by German machine-gun fire from Munich Trench; the survivors withdrew to Wagon Road.